 The Debezium PostgreSQL connector mainly captures the row-level changes in the PostgreSQL databases.
 Initially, when the Debezium is connected to the PostgreSQL database, the Debezium PostgreSQL connector takes a continuous snapshot of all the schemas.
 Schemas are the basic framework of the databases.
 When the snapshots are entirely captured, the connectors notice all the row-level changes like insert, delete and update committed to the PostgreSQL database.
 The Debezium PostgreSQL connector generates the change data events and sends them to Kafka topics, which applications can consume for further tasks.

 However, before connecting the Debezium PostgreSQL connectors, you need to check the compatible version of Debezium with the PostgreSQL connector.
-You can check the compatibility at Debezium PostgreSQL connectors.

 PostgreSQL consists of two different ways to capture changes in databases: